-DHAP is a chemotherapy treatment used to treat Hodgkin lymphoma (HL) and non-Hodgkin lymphoma (NHL).
+DHAP is a chemotherapy treatment used to treat Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).

-DHAP is named after the initials of the drugs used, which are:
+DHAP is named after the initials of the drugs used for treatment.
+The drugs are:

-You will usually be given DHAP during a short stay in hospital or you may be given it as an outpatient.
+You will usually be given DHAP during a short stay in hospital, or you may have it as an outpatient.
 A chemotherapy nurse will give it to you.
 During treatment, you will usually see a cancer doctor, a blood specialist (haematologist), a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.

 Before or on the first day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

 You will also see a doctor or nurse before you have chemotherapy.
 They will ask you about how you have been.
 If your blood results are alright on the day of your treatment, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.

 Your nurse will give you anti-sickness (anti-emetic) drugs before your chemotherapy.
 You will be given extra fluids through a drip before and after cisplatin chemotherapy.
 This is to protect your kidneys.
 You may also be given a drug called mannitol.
 Mannitol increases the amount of urine your kidneys make.